Daniel-Goerlich/gdb/README.md

 which has no line number information.
 [Inferior 1 (process 23014) exited normally]
 ```
-Stepping through code line by line eliminates the need to have print statements showing that a specific line has been reached.
+Stepping through the code eliminates the need to have print statements showing a specific line that has been reached.

-The `finish` or `f` command has a similar use as `continue`. `finish` allows you to complete the execution of a function that you have accessed by `step`. `finish` can save you time if you do not want to continue to execute a function line by line.
+The `finish` or `f` command has a similar use as `continue`.
+However, `finish` allows you to complete the execution of a function that you have already accessed by `step`. `finish` can save you time if you do not want to continue to execute a function line by line.

 ```
 (gdb) run